merobi-hub/attendance-tracker/README.md

 ![profile image](attendance/static/images/attend_profile.png)

-A host's profile displays all events ever created by that host and offers more detailed information via links.
+A host's profile displays all events ever created by that host and features links to routes allowing for adding of participants and editing/deleting of events, as well as more detailed information about attendees.

 ## License